 Thomas Weir was a respected former high ranking soldier who was tried as a witch.
 When he fell ill, he decided to confess to being the servant of the Devil, while also implicating his sister, Grizel, claiming they had an incestuous relationship.

-Eventually, the Weir house was converted into the Quaker Meeting House, but its gruesome history cannot be forgotten and there are reports of similar ghostly sightings and strange shadows lurking within the revitalized building today.
+Eventually, the Weir house was converted into the Quaker Meeting House, but its gruesome history cannot be forgotten, and there are reports of similar ghostly sightings and strange shadows lurking within the revitalized building today.

 Surgeons’ Hall Museum

-If you’ve ever wanted to see amputated fingers, surgically removed organs or diseased brains and skulls in jars, the Surgeons’ Hall Museum is your place.
-Surgeons’ Hall Museum, one of the best places for spooky things to do in Edinburgh, is definitely a hidden gem for seekers of the alternative sites to see.
+Surgeons’ Hall Museum, one of the best places for spooky things to do in Edinburgh, is definitely a hidden gem for seekers of alternative sites to see.
 The exhibitions are split up into pathology, dental and surgery, so you can discover how various different medical practices worked in the past.

 Dark Tourism in Scotland

 Visiting graveyards, seeing where witches met their grisly fates and spending evenings in the underground vaults where criminals once ran rampant are just some of the dark tourism activities you can experience in Scotland.
-If you want to visit more dark tourist or spooky sites in Scotland (and around the world!) check out my pages on either Dark Tourism or Spooky Travel.

 If you love this post, please share it on Pinterest with the pins below!